google/docsy/userguide/content/en/docs/get-started/other-options.md

 ## Option 3: Docsy as an NPM package

-You can use Docsy as an NPM module as follows.
+You can use Docsy as an NPM module as follows:

 1. Create your site and specify Docsy as the site theme: